DennisSoemers/DennisSoemers.github.io/_pages/education.md

 ## Current and Former Students

 The following is a list of students for whom I have served (or am currently serving) as **first supervisor** for their B.Sc. thesis, M.Sc. thesis, or internship during their M.Sc.
-Only includes students who have agreed to be listed.
-Does not include students where
-I acted as second supervisor and/or examiner *(which I have been doing since 2019)*.
+Does not include students where I acted as second supervisor and/or examiner.

 ### M.Sc.
 Thesis Students